 git reset HEAD

-The HEAD commit indicates that we want to revert our repository to the last commit.
+The Git HEAD commit represents the last commit in our repository.
+Thus, this command reverts our repository to the last commit.

 You can revert a git rm command even if you have already committed the changes to the repository.
 To do so, you can use the git reset command and specify the hash of the commit to which you want to revert: